-- The core program (★42) - A Canadian Content Coordinate course(s) (★6)

-- A major subject of concentration

-- A minor subject of concentration

-- First Year: Each year consists of ★30 credited to the program.
+- The core program (★42) - A Canadian Content Coordinate course(s) (★6) - A major subject of concentration and a minor subject of concentration, or two major subjects of concentration - (1) First Year: Each year consists of ★30 credited to the program.
 Within the first ★30, students should complete junior courses from the core program including ENGL 100 or 101.

 To prepare for the Major, students should enrol, if possible, in a course in the Major Subject in first year.
 Students are also encouraged to obtain required prerequisite courses early in the program.
-Students in the BA degree should seek advice and program approval from the advisor in the Department of their major concentration.
+Students in the BA degree should seek advice and program approval from the Advisor in the Department of their major concentration.